 To order a back issue, or if you are having a problem with your subscription, contact Taylor & Francis directly.

 Communication Studies (Print ISSN 0008-9575; Online ISSN 1745-1035) (formerly the Central States Speech Journal) is a quarterly publication of the Central States Communication Association.
-The journal is published five times per year.
+The journal is published six times per year.

 CSCA Permission Policy